aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-sept-oct-2013.md

 <p>The team is also evolving, and some of us are now leaving the team to join other projects:</p>
 <ul>
 <li>After two years with us, Thomas Gazagnaire has left OCamlPro in October to work most of his time on <a href="http://www.openmirage.org/">Mirage</a>
 in Cambridge (UK).
-Thomas was OCamlPro&rsquo;s first employee, and OCamlPro probably wouldn&rsquo;t exist without him.
+Thomas was OCamlPro’s first employee, and OCamlPro probably wouldn’t exist without him.
 Thomas has also been the main architect of OPAM, and was involved in the design of many of our projects.
 Louis Gesbert will continue his work on developing and maintaining OPAM.